-I am an economist studying immigration, crimal justice, and (digital) labor markets.
-I work as a senior researcher at the KOF Economic Institute and at the Immigration Policy Lab, both at ETH Zurich.
+I am an economist studying immigration, (digital) labor markets, and public policy more generally.
+I work as a senior researcher at the KOF Economic Institute at ETH Zurich.
+I am also a research affiliate at the Immigration Policy Lab, at the Institute of Labor Economics IZA, and at the Zurich Center for Neuroeconomics (UZH).
 I have a PhD from the Department of Economics at the University of Zurich.

 I am co-founder of Policy Analytics whose mission is to support organizations using rigorous evidence to design social programs, policies, services, or interventions that enable their clients to make better decisions for themselves and society.

 Most of my work uses field experiments, surveys, natural experiments and large data sets.
 To evaluate, learn and improve the impact of policies and social programs, I am collaborating with and suppport decision makers in foundations, and in the public and private sector.

 Recent work studies how removing immigration restrictions for EU citizens affected native workers in Switzerland and how the digital revolution shapes the skills immigrants bring to destination countries.

 I’m passionate about finding synergies and collaborating with NGOs, public and private sector organizations and research institutions to advance our understanding of human behavior allowing us to design, test, improve and scale social programs, policies and interventions that ultimately allow people and communities to thrive.
 Here are some organizations I have been working with:

 x28 operates online job vacancy plattforms in Switzerland.
 We are working with x28 to advance our understanding how job seekers search for jobs online and which job features they value.